 Some deals aren’t final.

-Oftentimes, good faith estimates provided to the broker by the lender are an adequate representation of what sort of mortgage terms you will receive from the lender.
-However, they are in no way legally binding and could change before you close on the loan.
+Oftentimes, good faith estimates provided to the mortgage broker by the lender are an adequate representation of what sort of mortgage terms you will receive from the lender.
+However, rates and terms are in no way legally binding and could change before you close on the home loan.

 You may qualify for a better deal with your financial institution.